Using Git, GitHub, and GitHub Classroom for Courses

 3.4 Add a Students Team to the “Semester” Organization

-Students automatically have access to their individual repos such as each assignment.
-If you create repos you want to share across all the students, e.g., lecture notes, the easy way to provide access to each student is to create a GitHub Team to which you can assign the repo.
-When you add students to the team later on, they will have access to the repo.
+If you create repos you want to share across all the students, e.g., lecture notes or references, the easy way to provide access to each student is to create a GitHub Team which has view privileges for the repo.
+You can then add students to the team later on and they will have access to the repo.

 - Go to the Semester Organization in GitHub.